 Running & Water

 This video is a bit longer than we like to show in these segments, but it’s well worth the 5-minute watch.
-For one, it shows the user wearing a SpringActive Odyssey Ankle to switch from walking to running, taking a dip in a pond, and a lot of other amazing features.
+For one, it shows the user wearing a SpringActive prototype ankle (now the property of Ossur) to switch from walking to running, taking a dip in a pond, and a lot of other amazing features.
 Very impressive technology.

 The preceding videos all demonstrated the exceptional technologies available to below-the-knee amputees for traversing challenging terrains.
 Thankfully, there are some great technologies are available for above-the-knee amputees, too.

-This video demonstrates the Ottobock X3 handling multiple terrains with ease.
+This video demonstrates the Ottobock Genium X3 handling challenging outdoor terrains with ease.
 In terms of adaptability, this device is to bionic knees what the Empower Ankle is to bionic ankles.
 You can even combine these two technologies.
 Note, however, that the X3 is fully waterproof, whereas the Empower Ankle is not.

 Step Two is to raise awareness of the technologies, both among those who need them and among the general public as a means of garnering broad support.